- ABOUT ME -

 If I'm operating portable (which I do a lot), this log may not update until I get home and upload my log.
 Sometimes I can upload the log from camp when time and internet access allow.

 - SATELLITE OPERATION -

 DXCC SATELLITE # 118 - Molniya orbit satellite operation was my main radio interest from 1987-1995.
 I operated primarily on AO-10, AO-13 and AO-40 (P3D) ... modes B, J and S, SSB and CW

 That's me in the blue shirt on the cover of the ARRL's "Low Power Communication".
-I was operating Field Day fron a black sand beach on the big island of Hawaii in that photo ... running a homebrew, dry cell battery powered 20 meter CW QRP rig and a 20 meter dipole hanging between two tall coconut palm trees.
+I was operating Field Day from a black sand beach on the big island of Hawaii ... running a homebrew, dry cell battery powered 20 meter CW QRP rig and a 20 meter dipole hanging between two tall coconut palm trees.